 After 13 weeks the abortion is arranged through Christchurch Women’s Hospital.

-Counselling services are focused on supporting women with their decision.
+Counselling services are focused on supporting people with their decision.
 It is a professional, confidential and free service.

-Counselling sessions are available to all women providing time for discussion of options, procedures, and anxieties.
-Women are not required to have counselling, but it must be available.
+Counselling sessions are available to all people and providing time for discussion of options, procedures, and anxieties.
+People are not required to have counselling, but it must be available.

-Pre-decision counselling is also offered when a woman in unsure of her decision.
-A pre-decision booking does not require a GP orgynaecologist referral.
+Pre-decision counselling is also offered when a person is unsure of their decision.

 Appointments for counselling sessions can be made at any time by contacting the Gynaecology Procedure Unit 03 378 6386.